 Hibernate Your PC

-Hibernate is a state where all your opened applications and windows sessions are saved onto your hard disk, and the computer is then put into a sleep state that don’t use power at all.
+In hibernation mode, all your opened applications and windows sessions are saved onto your hard disk, and the computer is then put into a sleep state that doesn’t use power at all.
 See: Sleep vs. Hibernate in Windows 10/11.

-Since Windows 10 1709 update – the Falls creator update, Microsoft introduced this feature under Privacy setting which allows Windows to use your sign-in information to configure your account after a PC has been restarted, or an update applied.
-This feature has also been brought forward to Windows 11 as well and enabled by default.
+Microsoft introduced a feature in Windows 10 1709 update, the Falls Creator Update, that allows Windows to use your sign-in information to configure your account after a PC has been restarted or an update has been applied.
+This feature is also available in Windows 11 and is enabled by default.

 - In Windows 11/10, go to Start menu.

 - From the left pane, select Sign-in options.

 - Under Privacy, toggle on the option that says Use my sign-in info to automatically finish setting up my device and reopen my apps after an update or restart.

-When it’s enabled, try to open some folders, edge or chrome browser windows, calculators or any of your favorite applications, and then restart your computer.
-They should be reopened in the next restart.
+When it’s enabled, try opening some folders, Edge or Chrome browser windows, calculators, or any of your favorite applications, and then restart your computer.
+They should reopen in the next restart.

-If you want Windows to restore and reopen only your previous Windows Explorer sessions (folder windows), there is an not so well-known option hidden in the file explorer options which can do exactly this.
-To enable the feature, follow the instruction below.
+If you want Windows to restore and reopen only your previous Windows Explorer sessions (folder windows), there’s an option hidden in the File Explorer options that can do just that.
+To enable this feature, follow these instructions:

 - Go to This PC or anywhere in File Explorer.